$d$-connectivity of the random graph with restricted budget: Introduction

+The second type of results focus on constructing a graph with a property $\mathcal P$ where both $t$ and $b$ have asymptotically optimal values. \begin{itemize} \item Theorem~2 from~\cite{FKM22} shows that, for every $\eps > 0$ and $d\ge 1$, a.a.s.\ Builder can attain a graph of minimum degree $d$ for $t\ge (1+\eps)n\log n/2$ and $b\ge (1+\eps)dn/2$. \item Theorem~4 from~\cite{FKM22} shows a similar result for the construction of a perfect matching. \item Anastos~\cite{Ana22} showed that the same conclusion holds for the construction of a Hamiltonian cycle. \end{itemize} In the light of Anastos' result~\cite{Ana22}, it would be interesting to know if the constant $C$ in Theorem~3 from~\cite{FKM22} could be improved to a $(1+o(1))$-factor.
+Finally, related threshold results were shown in~\cite{FKM22} for the construction of trees and cycles of constant size.

+\paragraph{The main result.} We start with some basic terminology allowing us to state our main result.
 For every $s\ge 0$, we denote the graph of all edges accepted by Builder during the first $s$ rounds by $G_s$.
 Of course, this graph depends on the choices of Builder during the first $s$ rounds.
-A \emph{strategy} of Builder is a (possibly random) function which, given an integer $s\le \tbinom{n}{2}$ and an $s$-tuple $(e_1, \ldots, e_s)$ of distict edges of $K_n$, outputs 1 when Builder accepts the edge $e_s$ at round $s$ given that the edges $e_1, \ldots, e_{s-1}$ were proposed before in this order, and 0 if Builder ignores the edge $e_s$.
-A \emph{$(t,b)$-strategy} of Builder is a strategy that for any $s\le t$ indicates whether to accept the edge presented at round $s$ based on the edges proposed before under the limitation that $|E(G_s)|\le b$.
+A \emph{strategy} of Builder is a (possibly random) function which, given an integer $s\le \tbinom{n}{2}$ and an $s$-tuple $(e_1, \ldots, e_s)$ of distinct edges of $K_n$, outputs 1 when Builder accepts the edge $e_s$ at round $s$ given that the edges $e_1, \ldots, e_{s-1}$ were proposed before in this order, and 0 if Builder ignores the edge $e_s$.
+A \emph{$(t,b)$-strategy} of Builder is a strategy that, for every $s\le t$, indicates whether to accept the edge presented at round $s$ based on the edges proposed before under the limitation that $|E(G_s)|\le b$.

-In~\cite{FKM22}, the authors provide results concerning the hitting time of the graph properties ``minimum degree $d$'', ``containing a Hamiltonian cycle'', ``containing a perfect matching'', ``containing a copy of a fixed small tree'' and ``containing a copy of a fixed short cycle''.
-In the same paper they state the following conjecture.
-We recall that a sequence of events $(E_n)_{n = 1}^{\infty}$ holds \emph{asymptotically almost surely} (which we abbreviate \emph{a.a.s.}) if $\mathbb P(E_n)\to 1$ as $n\to \infty$.
+In an earlier version of~\cite{FKM22}, the authors stated the following conjecture (now appearing as Theorem~6.1 and attributed to the current work).